RoniDavidov56/DL_Medical_Image_Analysis/README.md

 ## Future Work

-Potential improvements include:
+Potential extensions include:

-- training for substantially more iterations;
+- training the models for more iterations;
-- performing systematic hyperparameter optimization;
 - evaluating additional Cell Tracking Challenge datasets;
 - improving the separation of touching cells;
-- tuning class weights and decision thresholds;
-- refining predicted boundaries;
-- comparing computational cost and inference time;
+- performing systematic hyperparameter tuning;
-- combining residual blocks and attention gates in a single **LSTM-ResU-Net with Attention** architecture.
+- combining residual blocks and attention gates in a single architecture.

-A combined architecture may potentially use the stronger faint-cell detection of LSTM-ResU-Net together with the smoother boundary localization of the attention model.

 ## Requirements